Sung-Huan/ANNOgesic/docs/source/test_case.rst

         -pj ANNOgesic

-For generating best candidates, some filters can be assigned (ex: with ribosome binding site, with TSS, without overlap with sRNA, etc.).
+For generating best candidates, some filters can be assigned (ex: with ribosome binding site (Shine-Dalgarno sequence), with TSS, without overlap with sRNA, etc.).
 After running ``sorf``, gff files, statistic files and tables of the sORF will be generated. ``all_candidates`` stores the gff files and tables without filtering; ``best`` stores the gff_files and tables with filtering.